SrujanBommena19/capstone4ds_SrujanBommena/SUNNY.md

 ## METHODOLOGY

 ### DATA AND SOURCES
-The analyzed dataset originated from Kaggle under its name "Disease Symptoms and Patient Profile Dataset."
-The dataset includes both demographic data which includes age and gender alongside the recorded symptoms and confirmed diseases.
-The collection of data originated from healthcare records and assessments of patient symptoms after anonymous data processing.
+The "Disease Symptoms and Patient Profile Dataset" from Kaggle served as the origin of the analyzed data.
+The data includes population information including age and sex data as well as patient-reported symptoms and tested disease results.
+The data collection process used healthcare records in combination with patient symptom assessments which underwent anonymous data processing.
-Dataset preprocessing covers three essential steps that involve filling empty data points while converting categories into numbers and normalizing all numerical data for data consistency and prediction accuracy improvement.
+The preprocessing process includes three core procedures to replace missing data elements followed by identifying numeric representations for classification data and applying normalization techniques for numerical values for achieving better consistency and predictive success.
-Patient attributes consisting of age along with gender and symptoms and diagnosed diseases are included in the "Disease Symptoms and Patient Profile Dataset."
-The processing stage addresses multiple steps by dealing with null values alongside encoding group data points and creating normalized scales for numerical measurements.
+The "Disease Symptoms and Patient Profile Dataset" includes patient attributes that combine age with gender and symptoms as well as diagnosed diseases.
+The processing stage performs various operations which include null value treatment followed by group data encoding and numerical value normalization.

 ### MATHEMATICAL MODELS